neoncortex/bashed/README.md

 - edittable: display tables;
 - edittable_printbox: print a line of a tale box
 - edittable_printline: print a line of a table text;
+- edittycat, etycat: print media on the terminal using Terminology tycat;
 - editwindowtmux: used to open and find tmux windows;
 - editwindowty: used to open and find terminology windows;
 - editwindow: open/find windows;